2 5 Kn In Kg

 Q3: How does this conversion change on other planets?

 A3: The mass of an object remains constant regardless of its location.
-However, its weight (the force due to gravity) will change.
+That said, its weight (the force due to gravity) will change.
 To convert from kN to kg on another planet, you would use the same equation (m=W/g), but you would substitute the value of 'g' appropriate for that planet.
 Since 'g' is different on different planets, the resulting mass calculation would be the same, but the weight in Newtons would vary.

 Q4: Are there any online calculators for this conversion?